exactly-once/Home/content/posts/model-checking-exactly-once.md

 TLA+ is a specification language for describing digital systems.
 A model of a system expressed in TLA+ consists of two elements: an initial state, and a transition function.
 The function takes a state as an input and returns a set of possible next states.
 The fact that there might be several possible next states enables expressing nondeterministic behaviors.

 Applying the transition function on the initial and the following states generates all possible system executions - sequences of state transitions the system can take.
 Such a model is a directed graph where nodes are states and there is an edge from state A to state B if B belongs to the next states set of A. Any possible execution of the system is some path in that graph.
-Validating the model is checking that some properties are true for all paths in the graph.
+Validating the model is checking that some properties are true for all the paths.

 {{< figure src="/posts/model-checking-state-space-example.png" title="CAN bus protocol model visualization." attr="https://www3.hhu.de/stups/prob/index.php/File:CANBus_sfdp.png">}}

 The first step in using TLA+ is to create a model of the system.
-By definition a model is a simplification, in our concrete case, it's a reduction necessary to make the verification feasible.
-We need to express only the essential subset of our system, otherwise, the state space size (number of unique system states) will be too big for the checker to handle.
+By definition a model is a simplification, in our concrete case, a reduction necessary to make the verification feasible.
+We need to express only the essential parts of our system, otherwise, the state space size (number of unique system states) will be too big for the checker to handle.
 As with any modeling activity figuring out what are the important parts is the tricky bit.

 We already touched on the subject in the introduction saying that distributed systems are mainly about concurrency and partial failures.
 Our goal is to verify that the system behaves as expected in the face of this reality.
-As a result, nondeterminism caused by the concurrency and possible partial failures are the key elements that should make it to the model.
+As a result, nondeterminism caused by the concurrency and possible failures are the key elements that should make it to the model.

 Finally, a note of caution.
 To create a useful model one needs a thorough understanding of the system.
-It requires a good understanding of communication middleware, store systems, libraries, etc. to properly express their concurrency and failure characteristics.
+It requires a good understanding of the communication middleware, storage systems, libraries, etc. to properly express their concurrency and failure characteristics.
 It might be tempting to start with the model but based on our experience we wouldn't recommend this route[^3].

 ### Modelling exactly-once

-We are not going to look at the specification line-by-line - the source code is [available](https://github.com/exactly-once/model-checking/blob/master/exactly_once_none_atomic.tla) on GitHub and we encourage all the readers to have a look.
-Secondly, we are not going to use TLA+ directly but PlusCal instead.
-PlusCal get's transpiled to TLA+ and among others traits, has a syntax similar to many main-stream languages making it easer to understand - especially for the newcomers.
+We are not going to look at the specification line-by-line - we encourage all the readers to have a look at the [srouce code](https://github.com/exactly-once/model-checking/blob/master/exactly_once_none_atomic.tla) for the complete picture.
+We used PlusCal to create the model - a Pascal like language that get's transpiled to TLA+ by the toolbox.
+We think PlusCal  makes it easer to understand the logic of the algorithm - especially for the newcomers.

-The specification models a generic system with the following assumptions:
+[The specification](https://github.com/exactly-once/model-checking/blob/master/exactly_once_none_atomic.tla) models a system with the following attributes:

-* Business data store supports optimistic concurrency control
+* Business data store supports optimistic concurrency control on writes
-* There are no transactions between outbox storage and business data store
+* There are no atomic writes between outbox storage and business data store
-* Message can be concurrently processed by multiple handlers
+* Message are picked from the queue and processed concurrently by the handlers
-* Messages are duplicated
+* Logical messages are duplicated

+The main goal of the specification is to enable model checking that the system behaves in the exactly-once way:

+> (...) we want an endpoint to produce observable side-effects equivalent to some execution in which each logical message gets processed exactly-once.
+Equivalent meaning that it’s indistinguishable from the perspective of any other endpoint.[^4]

+#### Scafolding

-We will start with the scafold for the specification ie. modelling input and output queues, business data storage, and message handlers.
+We will start with the scafold for the specification, modelling input and output queues, business data storage, and message handlers.

 {{< highlight prolog "linenos=inline,hl_lines=,linenostart=1" >}}
 CONSTANTS MessageCount, DupCount, NULL